 The result: agents, advisors, and marketing affiliates are opting out of the painful / lengthy approval process which they believe to be unnecessary.
 Consequently, firms in the financial services sector are suddenly (and unknowingly) exposed to a great deal of risk.
 Given that they’re legally and financially liable for the vast amount of content that’s being produced without their knowledge and over which they have zero control, the consequences can be severe.

-Website Monitoring Tools Mitigates Compliance Risk in Regulated Industries
+Website Archiving Tools & Change Monitors Mitigate Compliance Risk in Regulated Industries